Skip to Content

 Overnight parking is not allowed in the Cape Scott parking lot, with signs forbidding it.

-One option is to hike in and camp at San Josef Bay via the very easy and flat 2.5km trail.
-Eric Lake (3km) is also an option, though the trail is more difficult.
+One option is to hike in and camp at San Josef Bay via the very easy and flat 2.5km trail (45 minutes).
+Eric Lake, located at 3km, is also an option, though the trail is more difficult.

 Another option is the privately run San Josef Heritage Campground just before the Cape Scott entrance.
-I haven’t visited myself yet but apparently the owner is a character!
+I haven’t visited myself yet but apparently, the owner is quite a character!

 White van parked next to tall trees at Nahwitti Recreation Site